open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 | OTel | OTel is the accepted short form of OpenTelemetry.
 Don't use OTEL. |
 | Collector | When referring to the OpenTelemetry Collector, always capitalize Collector. |
 <!-- prettier-ignore-end -->

+See also the [Glossary](/docs/concepts/glossary/) for a list of OpenTelemetry terms and their definition.